Decathlon/vitamin-ios/Sources/VitaminSwiftUI/Components/TextField/README.md

     }
 ```

-Check the showcase if you want to see the full implementation.
+Check the showcase if you want to see a full implementation.